 - 2 Maple Leaf Lounge one-time guest passes

 From these, I consider the best options to be the 25% bonus Aeroplan points and the five eUpgrade credits.
-If you tend to fly on points rather than on paid tickets, though, perhaps the Maple Leaf Lounge passes would be a better option.
+If you neither travel often nor hold a credit card that offers free lounge access, the Maple Leaf Lounge passes could be a worth considering.

 Aeroplan 35K is reached when you obtain 35,000 SQM or 35 SQS, as well as a minimum of $4,000 SQD in a calendar year.
 In addition to the aforementioned Core Privileges for 25K, there are a few additional perks that come with 35K.

 At this level, members enjoy priority security clearance via dedicated lanes in many airports worldwide.
 While this can also be obtained with a business class ticket or by holding a premium credit card, it can be a very useful perk when flying during peak travel season or in providing a streamlined travel experience.

 Until May 31, 2023, Aeroplan 35K members will enjoy unlimited complimentary access to Air Canada Maple Leaf Lounges for domestic and transborder travel to the United States in any class of service.
 As of June 1, 2023, this benefit will no longer be offered, so you may need to pick up a credit card that gives you lounge access.